New York City braces for possible strike at largest produce market

 “Everything is there,” he said.
 “So you have a lot of folks going in and out of there buying direct.”

-In the event of a strike, customers could turn to food wholesalers or large distributors for supplies, Soloway said.
+In the event of a strike, customers would have to turn to food wholesalers or large distributors for supplies, Soloway said.
 “If everybody’s caught off guard or not preparing themselves, you could have some issues,” he said.

-Baldor Foods, a Bronx-based distributor with a fleet of more than 200 trucks, would go to wholesale markets in Massachusetts, Pennsylvania and Maryland, Michael Muzyk, its president, said.
+Baldor Foods, a Bronx-based distributor whose fleet of more than 200 trucks supply produce to the city’s top hotels and restaurants, would go to wholesale markets in Massachusetts, Pennsylvania and Maryland, Michael Muzyk, its president, said.

 “I go to those markets on a daily basis so it would just be shifting my buy,” Muzyk said.